paritytech/polkadot-sdk/src/api/chainHead_unstable_call.md

 The JSON-RPC server must invoke the entry point of the runtime of the given block using the storage of the given block.

-**Note**: Calls are idempotent and never have any side effect.
-For example they can't be used to modify the storage of the chain.
+**Note**: The runtime is still allowed to call host functions with side effects, however these side effects must be discarded.
+For example, a runtime function call can try to modify the storage of the chain, but this modification must not be actually applied.
 The only motivation for performing a call is to obtain the return value.

 The operation will continue even if the given block is unpinned while it is in progress.